 Pokemon: Giselle is seen using both a Graveller and a Cubone, but, again, it’s unclear whether these Pokemon belong to her or the school.

 Plot: Ash, Misty and Brock wander through the forest (well, get used to that sight) through a dense veil of fog.
 As they stop for a rest, Ash goes off to find some firewood and stumbles upon a group of kids ‘testing’ another kid, named Joe, on Pokemon trivia while he runs on a treadmill.

-Joe falters throughout the test and ends up failing in the end.
-Ash and Misty run to his defense, but the other kids snub them and go back to school at Pokemon Tech.
+Joe falters throughout the test and ends up failing.
+Ash and Misty run to his defense, but the other kids snub them and go back to their school – Pokemon Tech.

 Brock and Misty explain that Pokemon Tech is a prestigious school for aspiring Pokemon Trainers.
 If they graduate, they are allowed immediate admittance into the Pokemon League without traveling to get the eight Badges necessary.

-Ash, enraged at a school that is basically a shortcut for rich kids to get into the Pokemon league without doing the real work of traveling and learning by doing, demands to go to the school only to have the fog clear revealing that they’ve been feet from the school the entire time and that the school was the one emitting the fog.
+Ash, enraged at the school for basically being a shortcut for rich kids to get into the Pokemon League without doing the real work of traveling and learning by doing, demands to go to the school only to have the fog clear revealing that they’ve been feet from the school the entire time and that the school was the one emitting the fog.

-Misty gets up to plate at this statement and demands to have a real Pokemon battle for Cerulean City Gym’s honor.
+Misty gets up to the plate at this statement and demands to have a real Pokemon battle for Cerulean City Gym’s honor.
 Joe uses a Weepinbell, banking on the type advantage, while Misty uses Starmie.
-Despite the type advantage and confidence, Weepinbell is defeated easily to Joe’s confusion.
+Despite the type advantage and Joe’s confidence, Weepinbell is defeated easily, much to Joe’s confusion.

 She further proves this by knocking Starmie out, literally, with a Graveller.
-Hearing of Ash’s exploits as a trainer, he tries to prove himself only to be mocked for his lack of progress over two months and seeming lack of skill and knowledge of Pokemon.
+Hearing of his exploits as a trainer, Ash tries to prove himself only to be mocked for his lack of progress over two months and seeming lack of skill and knowledge of Pokemon.